 That’s only one component of it.
 Additional components are, we have all of the tools and resources yoga instructors might need to help grow their business.
 It’s social marketing tips and information, teaching them how to become an LLC, do your taxes, how to market your program.
 Ours comes with a free website.
 We really try to give all of the tools a yoga instructor would need to build and succeed in business because they’re buying insurance and hope they never use it.
 So here’s a whole slew of other things that come with the program so you can use it, in hopes you never have to use the one that you don’t want to.

 You used my favorite term “business in a box”.
 PocketSuite is always talking about having it all in one place, get all the resources together, so you’re not spending time looking every which way for what you need.
 You’re spending time with your clients and really doing what you love.
 So I appreciate that we share those values.
-With COVID, more and more folks are offering yoga instruction online, has the liability increased on the professional side because you now can’t fully see what someone’s form looks like when they’re doing it from home?
+With COVID, more and more folks are offering yoga instruction online, has the liability increased on the professional side because you now can’t fully see what someone’s form looks like when they’re doing yoga instruction virtually?
 You can’t necessarily see every angle and whether or not they might be at risk of twisting something in the wrong way.
 Or has the transition online not necessarily driven a spike on the professional liability side?

 That’s a very interesting question.
 Honestly, I’d really like to go look into what it’s looked like over the last year, in terms of the difference in the amount of claims that have come in.
 If I’m being candid, I don’t know.
 If there was a tremendous amount of difference, I would know.
 Now, here is something that has happened to our insurance since the pandemic started.
 We always covered live face-to-face training, right?
 We also always covered live online training.
 So in some ways we were ahead of the game.

 As soon as the pandemic hit, our underwriters allowed us to immediately begin offering at no additional cost, coverage also for prerecorded videos and without any restrictions.
 A lot of other insurance companies will have a particular restriction.
 Either you have to use a certain software or a privatized link.
 We don’t have any of those restrictions.
 For the foreseeable future, there will never be.
 It’s going to stay and there will be no cost to it.
-A lot of companies who built their business or during the pandemic pivoted their business and added this new revenue model of online training.
+A lot of companies who built their business or during the pandemic pivoted their business, added this new revenue model of online training.
 Our program covers all of that.

 It doesn’t appear that that has increased a lot of claims in my mind, because I know it would have been brought to my attention.
 I would have seen it.
 Now, let me go back and research and get some real numbers and find out.
 I’ll follow up with you about that.
 But our program’s gotten better and covers more people and it doesn’t appear that there’s been a lot more risk or a lot more loss associated with this.
 That’s a good thing.